AdobeDocs/experience-manager-learn.en/help/sites/document-authoring/overview.md

             <p style="float: right;font-style: italic; color: #363636"
               class="is-size-6">1 minutes</p>
             <p class="headline is-size-6 has-text-weight-bold">
-              <a href="./how-to/generate-variations-actions.md" title="Generative Variation actions">Generative Variation actions</a>
+              <a href="./how-to/generate-variations/actions.md" title="Generate Variations - Actions on a generated variation">Generate Variations - Actions on a generated variation</a>
             </p>
-            <p class="is-size-6">Explore the actions that can be used on a generated variation</p>
+            <p class="is-size-6">Explore the actions that can be used on a generated content variation.</p>
-            <a href="./how-to/generate-variations-actions.md" class="spectrum-Button
+            <a href="./how-to/generate-variations/actions.md" class="spectrum-Button
               spectrum-Button--outline spectrum-Button--primary
               spectrum-Button--sizeM">
               <span class="spectrum-Button-label has-no-wrap